 China is 1.3 billion people who have no problem pushing around Tibet as long as it’s allowed.
 And it is allowed.
 Pacifism courses through Tibetans’ veins like their high red blood cell count.
-The Dalai Lama, Tibet’s spiritual leader, the apparent reincarnation of Buddha’s bitch tits, is so whipped by China that he doesn’t even care about Tibetan independence anymore.
+The Dalai Lama, Tibet’s spiritual leader, the apparent reincarnation of Buddha, is so whipped by China that he doesn’t even care about Tibetan independence anymore.
 He only cares about Tibetan autonomy.
 That’d be like if your girlfriend only lets you go out with your friends if there’s a chaperon who reports back to her.

-And if you’re going to be a pacifist, at least don’t be a pussy about it.
+And if you’re going to be a pacifist, at least don’t be a wussy about it.
 But Mr. Lama still seeks to “create dialogue” with China.
 “Create dialogue” is Tibetan for “I’ve never had to actually figure anything out because I was anointed as a living god when I was 15.”

 So what’s going on?
 Why does Tibet continue to turn the other cheek, creating a zeitgeist of frustration that leaves hordes of their best men indistinguishable from cigarette butts?

 As I’ve said before, you can usually explain counterproductive human behavior in one of two ways:

-- It’s a mating ritual, but killing yourself to get pussy is way too stupid, even for religious people.
+- It’s a mating ritual, but killing yourself to get a date is too stupid, even for religious people.
 Or,

 - There’s a secondary emotional payoff.

 By process of elimination, we conclude that since the Tibetans, according to their pacifist philosophy, cannot do anything about their situation, they must at least do something to make themselves feel good about their situation.
 When you’re helpless, martyrdom feels good even if you have to kill yourself to do it.

 In America, we may not light ourselves on fire, but heroism is devolving into something just as fruitlessly satisfying as self-immolation.
 I speak, of course, of the random act of kindness.